The club's purpose is "to promote...friendly relations between persons interested in photography

 General Questions: Mike Leonard click here for email.

 Web Site Comments: John Bald click here for email.

 South Portland, ME 04116

 Our Yahoo Group, PCC_Connect, is an easy way to stay in touch with other club members.
 Anyone can post a message to the forum and it will be sent automatically to all members that have joined the group.
 The messages are also archived on the group web site for future reference.
 The forum is designed to be a tool for members' use and mutual benefit.
-Topics for posting to the forum include meeting changes or weather cancellations, a member looking for help with an equipment problem, advice on time of day or year to shoot a particular location, or any other club or photography related subject.
+Topics for posting to the forum include meeting changes or weather cancellations, a member looking for help with a photography question, or any club event.

 Competitions are one of the club's major activities.
 They provide

 a way for members to learn and grow as photographers, by providing

 a means for members to have their work evaluated,

 as well as the opportunity to observe the work of fellow members.
 For a description of the club's competitions and instructions on how to enter, see the Competitions page.